pip-services/pip-services-docs/content/en/net/components/log/log_level.md

 ### Description

- The LogLevel class provides an enumeration of standard log levels.
+ The LogLevel enum provides an enumeration of standard log levels.

- Important points
+ **Important points**

  - Logs at debug and trace levels are usually captured only locally for troubleshooting and never sent to consolidated log services.